cloudmesh-community/fa18-523-60/project-report/report.md

 We used the five fold cross-validation method to measure the accuracy of the algorithm.
 We had found the average accuracy score was close to 90%.
 To get more accuracy, this model can be extended to additional features and also a larger set of classes.
+Our accuracy scores can be seen in +@fig:accscore.

 ![Accuracy Scores](images/accuracyscore.PNG){#fig:accscore}